Como, Mississippi

-Como is a town in Panola County, Mississippi, United States, which borders the Mississippi Delta and is in the northern part of the state, known as hill country.
-The population was 1,279 as of the 2010 census.
+Como is a small resort town in Panola County, Mississippi, United States, which borders the Mississippi Delta and is in the northern part of the state, known as hill country.
+As of the 2020 census, Como had a population of 1,118.
+Its popular downtown scene is a lively hub of bars and restaurants, including the famous Como Steakhouse.
+The entire downtown is listed on the National Historic Register.

 History

-In a 2007 article about the area, Wayne Drash, a CNN.com senior producer, described Como as "a hard-hit rural community."
+Como is known for its rich blues history, with a number of blues artists hailing from the area, including Grammy-nominated musician RL Boyce.

 Geography

 According to the United States Census Bureau, the town has a total area of 1.9 sqmi, of which 1.9 sqmi is land and 0.53% is water.

 It is 45 mi south of Memphis, Tennessee.